 What are WordPress and Joomla?

-Out all content managers WordPress is by far the most popular one.
+Out of all content managers, WordPress is by far the most popular one.
 The first release of WordPress was in 2003.
 WordPress started as a blogging platform.
 Over time developers have added features to support almost any type of website.

 This flexibility is introduced through thousands of plugins that can add almost any functionality.
 Also, there is a large selection of free and premium themes that cover almost any niche.
 All this makes launching a new website a breeze.